JonasManley/Mini-Project-2-NoSQL-Databases/README.md

 mongoimport -d insurence -c insurence --type csv --file recordsinsurence.csv --headerline
 3. check in the mongo terminal: "show dbs" there shoould now be a now database named "insurence"

-# relevant database operations, which can be used to compare the databases
+## 2. selecting relevant database operations, which can be used to compare the databases

 1.Population time
 - MongoDB population time